 You have learned how to use lots of built-in functions.
 They are useful, right?
 Now you will learn how to make your own functions, which are very useful when you want to reuse a certain part of code multiple times.
 First of all, functions must be defined before they are called.
 Because of this, function definitions are usually placed near the top of the program.
 Their format begins with def (define), followed by the function name, the required arguments in parentheses, and a colon.
 Inside the function is a group of actions or calculations and an optional return statement.
 Some functions do not return a value, e.g. print() and sleep(), but many do, e.g. abs() and format().
 When a function with arguments is called, the names of the variables in the call and the definition do not need to be the same, but they need to be in the same order.

+[ Switch to the main.py tab ]

 The variables inside a function definition are called local variables, and the variables outside of it are called global variables.
 In the previous example, hypotenuse, leg_1, and leg_2 are local variables, and x and y are global variables.
 The group of variables to which a section of code has access is called that section’s scope.
-The scopes of everything so far (if statements, while loops, and for loops) have not been limited.
-Conversely, the scope of a function definition is limited to its local variables; it is its own little world.
-If a definition assigns a value to a variable with the same name as a global variable, it will instead create a new local variable.
-It can use a global variable, however, as long as it does not assign anything to it.
+The scopes of everything so far (if statements, for loops, and while loops) have not been limited.
+Conversely, the scope of a function definition is its own little world; it normally only has access to local variables.
+If you desire to change the value of a global variable V from within a function, use the command global V at the beginning of the function.
+Try running the following code first with line 3 commented out (the line with the global command) and then again after uncommenting it, and compare the results.

-If a local variable with the same name as a global variable is initialized inside a definition, any references to that variable name earlier in that definition will raise an exception (error).
-An exception will also be raised if a line of code in the global scope attempts to use a local variable, since it has no access to the local scope.

 In spaceship.py, remove location as a global variable (leave the rest), since it will be used as a local variable.
-Encase the while loop in a function lift_off(), with the arguments of ship_name, captain, and location.
-After that, call lift_off() with the arguments of ship_name, captain, and 3 (which will become location locally).
+Encase the while loop in a function travel(), with the arguments of ship_name, captain, and location.
+After that, call travel() with the arguments of ship_name, captain, and 3 (which will become location locally).

+[ Switch to the spaceship.py tab ]

 Threading